Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ### Hold Your Ground: Mastery

 At level 1, your belief in Progress lets you focus in order to gain true mastery over the very nature of magic.
-At the start of each of your turns, you may choose to stand firm in order to be able to freely replace any conditions or afflictions that you apply with the same number of stacks of a condition or affliction of your choice.
-You must replace conditions with conditions, and afflictions with afflictions.
+At the start of each of your turns, you may choose to stand firm in order to be able to freely replace any ailments or afflictions that you apply with the same number of stacks of a ailment or affliction of your choice.
+You must replace ailments with ailments, and afflictions with afflictions.
 Until the start of your next turn, you cannot spend movement and are immune to forced movement.

 ### Fervent Blows: Surge